KuaterCraft/aniwatch-scrape/readme.md

 1. Open your terminal or command prompt.
 2. Navigate to the directory where you have `script.py`, `html_files.txt`, and your downloaded HTML files.
+    - (Optional) If you created a virtual environment, make sure to activate it first.
+      - On Windows: `myenv\Scripts\activate`
+      - On macOS/Linux: `source myenv/bin/activate`
 3. Execute the script using:
     ```bash
     python script.py